-6.7 The table below sets out the amended timetable for the production of the Wirral Local Plan.
-The Plan period is now proposed to be extended to 2037 to ensure that there is a 15-year plan period from the date of adoption.
+- 6.12 The table below sets out the amended timetable for the production of the Wirral Local Plan, following the analysis of the representations received on the Proposed Submission Draft Local Plan. - 6.13 The Plan period had previously been proposed to be extended to 2037 to ensure that there is a 15-year plan period from the date of adoption.